 - Braking Systems: Similar to the problem with acceleration, a defective braking system is another scary problem that could prevent the driver from being able to stop the vehicle.

 - Tires: Defective tires could fall apart, separate, or blow out, all of which could cause the driver to lose control of the vehicle.
+Some of the most common defects in tires are mechanical issues that wear out your tires prematurely, tread separation, improperly filled tires, expired rubber, and unsafe puncture repair.

 - Airbags: Airbags are important safety features that are supposed to provide the driver and the front seat passenger with a cushion in the event of a crash.
 But a defective airbag could deploy when it is not supposed to, or it could fail to deploy when it is supposed to.
 In either case, this can cause serious and sometimes fatal injuries to vehicle occupants.